finestnothing/notes_collection/Calendar/+about_calendar.md

 up:: [[pkm_meta]]
 tags:: #on/pkm

-# This is where timestamped notes go
+# This is Where Timestamped Notes Go

 Think about what notes you might want to sort by date.
 Here are some common types:

 - Daily Notes